Space heating Solutions in Ladakh - GHE

 Mobilization of Communities

-Installation and Setup along with user agreements
+Installation and Setup along with documentation

 The installation of the rocket stove involves key steps to ensure efficiency and user satisfaction.
 First, the stove’s components are carefully assembled, and the best location within the house is chosen.
 The ideal chimney route is determined to prevent soot from entering living spaces.
 The stove is then securely positioned and fired up.
 Homeowners receive essential training on proper wood usage and burning techniques.
 GHE engineers also explain the environmental benefits and demonstrate the installation process, ensuring the rocket stove operates safely and meets the household’s needs.